• Disease Overview

 Surgery is generally reserved for those patients with severe dystonia who do not respond to drug therapy or cannot tolerate side effects as well as those with severe dystonia who become non-responsive to drug treatment.
 Deep brain stimulation (DBS) with an implantable pulse generator may be performed for some types of dystonia.
 DBS involves the surgical placement of very thin electrodes into certain areas of the brain such as the globus pallidus.
 The leads from these electrodes are then connected to a small device called a neurostimulator that is surgically implanted usually near the collarbone.
 These stimulators send small electrical pulses to the brain.
 After the DBS is placed, the stimulators are programmed for the optimal outcome.
 The electrical pulses block or interfere with the nerve signals that cause the symptoms of dystonia.

 DBS has become the mainstay for surgical treatment of individuals with dystonia.
 Older surgical procedures such as thalamotomy or pallidotomy are rarely used anymore for the treatment of dystonia.
-These procedures involved the precise destruction of a tiny area of the brain in order to interrupt the nerve pathways responsible for the symptoms of dystonia.
+These procedures involved the precise destruction of a tiny area of the brain to interrupt the nerve pathways responsible for the symptoms of dystonia.

 • < Previous section